-Heat the prepared 900 ml broth solution to about boiling in a microwave oven for 5~10 minutes, then leave the prepared 900 ml broth solution to rest and cool down to room temperature.
+Heat the prepared 900 ml broth solution to about boiling in a water bath at 85~95°C for 20~30 minutes or a microwave oven for 5~10 minutes, then leave the prepared 900 ml broth solution to rest and cool down to room temperature.

-Observe if the rubber stopper is deformed by the pressure, and bubbles appear in the liquid.
-Switch off the microwave heating immediately when boiling starts, and switch on again when the rubber stopper has recovered its shape and the bubbles have disappeared (liquid has cooled down).
+Observe if the rubber stopper is deformed by the pressure and bubbles appear in the liquid, switch off the microwave heating immediately when boiling starts, and switch on again when the rubber stopper has recovered its shape and the bubbles have disappeared (liquid has cooled down).

-▲ Safety caution.
+↑ Safety caution.
 Please refer to FAQ 15 for detailed suggested instructions.

-Add 5 g of mixture B and 2.05 ml of stock F to the 900 ml of prepared broth.
-Seal the bottle with a butyl rubber stopper $^{[2]}$ and screw an apertured PBT cap $^{[2]}$ onto the bottle.
-Leave for a few minutes until the foam disappears, make up to 980 ml with double-distilled or MQ water and adjust the pH to 7.4 ~ 7.5 with 1M KOH (stock F) or 1M HCl.
+Add 5 g of mixture B to the 900 ml of prepared broth, stopper the bottle and leave for a few minutes until the foam disappears, make up to 1000 ml with double-distilled or MQ water and adjust the pH to $6.7 \sim 6.8$ with 1M KOH or 1M HCl.

-It is better to operate this step and Step 4 in AAE.
+It is better to operate this step and Step 7 in AAE.
 It can also be done in an air atmosphere to simplify the operation, as long as the YCFA broth is cool and not after long exposure to air (best within 10 minutes).